pruthvi-innamuri/fastr-extension/README.md

 2. Highlight the text you want to query.
 3. Press the `Tab` key to open the Fastr chatbox.
 4. Interact with the LLM to get context-aware insights and information.
+5. **Save Responses**: Responses are saved automatically between sessions, allowing you to revisit your questions and answers later.
+6. **Export to TXT**: At any time, export the entire session (questions and responses) to a `.txt` file for easy documentation.

 ## Contributing